Weekly High Frequency Indicators: Rebounding Metrics Confront Rebounding Virus

 Business formations

-- 5 week average up +18.5% YoY (Census Bureau Business Formation Statistics) (Worst: -27.1% on April 18)
+- 5-week average up +18.5% YoY (Census Bureau Business Formation Statistics) (Worst: -27.1% on April 18)

 Prof. Geoffrey Moore included net formations minus bankruptcies as measured by Dun and Bradstreet among his 11 short leading indicators.
-This statistic, which isn’t exactly the same and is only 15 years old, is a similar measure.
-There is marked seasonality and considerable variance week to week, but a 5 week average cuts down on most of that noise while retaining at least a short leading signal that appears to turn 1-3 months before the cycle.
+This statistic, which isn't exactly the same and is only 15 years old, is a similar measure.
+There is marked seasonality and considerable variance week to week, but a 5-week average cuts down on most of that noise while retaining at least a short leading signal that appears to turn 1-3 months before the cycle.

 Coincident indicators